FEATURE LENGTH DOCUMENTARIES

 PRODUCTION LOCATIONS: South Sudan, Mozambique, eSwatini, South Africa

-If you are interested in licensing WOMENstruate for theatrical festival screenings, please complete a license form here.
+If you are interested in licensing WOMENstruate for a theatrical festival or a screening, please use this purchase option below and complete a license agreement here.

 POWER OF PLAY

 In 1989, Liberia entered a 14 year civil war.
 Liberia’s civil war became one of the most notorious conflicts for its use and abuse of child soldiers.
 Over 15,000 children as young as 6 fought in the war, and were forced to commit some of the most heinous crimes.

 The Power of Play will let you be a part of the construction of a better future for Liberian Children.
 Through personal stories you will experience how a once war- torn country is being transformed through the power of sports.

 TOTAL RUNNING TIME: 52 minutes

 PRODUCTION LOCATION: Konia, Cottontree, & Monrovia Liberia.